 Content is king in SEO, making user- and search engine-friendly content vital.
 Get actionable insight into the length, format, and optimization of your content via your SEO score.

 Unoptimized images provide competitors the chance to push past.
-Check and see whether your images need alt tags, SEO-friendly filenames, and more.
+Use our free SEO audit tool, and see whether your images need alt tags, SEO-friendly filenames, compression, and more.

 The backend of your site matters as much as the frontend.
 Is yours optimized for SEO?
-Find out with our free SEO report, which does a six-point code analysis.
+Find out with our free SEO report, which analyzes the technologies powering your site.

 More than 50% of the world's Internet traffic comes from mobile devices.
 Does your site deliver?
 Find out, as our tool checks and tests your mobile friendliness.

-Our SEO audit tool looks at the critical factors of an SEO strategy, which can include:
+An SEO audit tool should look at the critical factors of an SEO strategy, which can include: